 Applicants can sometimes struggle with whether or not a prize they have received will meet the requirement to be a ‘prestigious internationally recognised’ one.
-There are no examples provided in the Guidance of such prizes and applicants should consider providing background information regarding the prestige of the prize, the selection criteria and the standing of the judges, in addition to evidence demonstrating they have won the prize.
-In some cases there may be a question as to what counts as a prize, for instance, being awarded a fellowship (a mandatory criteria applicants must meet) can be considered a prize in itself.
+There are no examples provided in the guidance documents of such prizes and applicants should consider providing background information regarding the prestige of the prize, the selection criteria and the standing of the judges, in addition to evidence demonstrating they have won the prize.
+In some cases there may be a question as to what counts as a prize, for instance, being awarded a fellowship can be considered a prize in itself.

 Letters of recommendation

-As part of the mandatory criteria, applicants must provide one ‘letter of personal recommendation from an eminent person resident in the UK’.
+In addition to the above requirements, applicants must provide one ‘letter of personal recommendation from an eminent person resident in the UK’.
 This letter should be separate from the written recommendation from a reputable UK organisation, as one is from a person and the other is from, or on behalf of, a UK organisation.

-A recommendation from a reputable UK organisation can not only meet the qualifying criteria but also provide the opportunity to further highlight the applicant’s strengths.
+A recommendation from a reputable UK organisation, for an exceptional talent application, can not only meet the qualifying criteria but also provide the opportunity to further highlight the applicant’s strengths.
 The author of the letter should be different to the person who writes the personal recommendation, as this helps to demonstrate the breadth of the applicant’s experience.
 It should also be noted that the UK organisation must be ‘concerned with research in the applicant’s field.’
 Background information about the organisation and how it is concerned with research in the field should be included in any recommendation.

 How we can help

-We are experienced in preparing successful Tier 1 (Exceptional Talent) endorsement and immigration applications for individuals spanning a range of industries and sectors, including digital technology and science.
-We currently maintain a 100% success record.
+We are experienced in preparing successful Global Talent endorsement and immigration applications for individuals spanning a range of industries and sectors, including digital technology and science.

 If you need further information about this route, please contact us.